 Repairs should be based on the manufacturer's recommendations and repair policies.
 An improperly repaired tire is dangerous.
 When a puncture is within the limits established by the industry and properly repaired, you can expect the tire to deliver safe and reliable performance.

 Tire rotations are essential to extend the life of your tires and for better vehicle handling.
 Tires tend to wear unevenly, and a tire rotation promotes even tire wear.
 If you notice steering wheel vibrations after a tire rotation, you should have the wheels balanced.
 It is not necessary to have your tires balanced with each tire rotation but it is a good practice to have the tires rebalanced from time to time.

 Tire balancing makes sure that weight is evenly distributed around the entire circumference of the tire and wheel unit.
-The common symptoms of an out-of-balance tire is uneven tread wear, poor fuel economy, and vibration in the steering wheel, the floorboard or the seat that gets worse at faster speeds.
-Everyday wear on tires will contribute to imbalance.
-Normal manufacturing imperfections are also a cause: Tires and wheels don’t have precisely equal weight distribution.
-They’ll be slightly heavier in some spots.
-Imbalanced tires are easily corrected by a tire balancing machine, but the work is precise.
-It’s done by attaching small weights, just fractions of ounces, to the wheel.
+The common symptoms of unbalanced wheels are uneven tread wear, poor fuel economy, and steering wheel vibrations.
+Hitting potholes, curbs, and objects is a leading cause of wheel imbalance.
+Unbalanced tires are easily corrected by attaching small weights, just fractions of ounces, to the wheel to distribute weight evenly.